 Cause of Racing Thoughts

 Racing thoughts most often occur during an anxiety attack, although many different anxiety disorders appear to cause thought racing even when no attack is present.
-Rarely do racing thoughts occur alone, so make sure you take my anxiety test to see what other symptoms of anxiety you may have.
+Rarely do racing thoughts occur alone, so make sure you take my free 7 minute anxiety test to see what other symptoms of anxiety you may have.

 Each person sees "racing thoughts" differently.
 One person may not notice a problem, and may simply be distracted by the wonders of life.
 Others may experience profound stress at their inability to hold a thought.